Last updated: 10:00 30 June 2020 (AEST)

-The safety and wellbeing of our travelers and staff is our highest priority, therefore, effective Monday 16 March SAM Travel will suspend all tours until 15 May 2020.
-Given the unprecedented impact of COVID-19, we have updated our policy effective immediately: if you have a tour or trek booked from now to 15 May, 100% of your payments can be applied to a future trip in 2020, 2021 or 2022.
+The safety and wellbeing of our travelers and staff is our highest priority, therefore, effective 16 March, SAM Travel will suspend all tours until 1 September, 2020.
+Given the unprecedented impact of COVID-19, we have updated our policy effective immediately: if you have a tour or trek booked at any time in 2020, 100% of your payments can be applied to a future trip in 2020, 2021 or 2022.
 Even if you cannot make a decision until a week before your trip, we can still reschedule you.

 We have made out decisions based on the fact that tourism, as the main economic activity of Cusco, provides the majority of jobs in the region.
-Our company must shield its assets to protect our employees and to allow us to start operations again as soon as possible, with the same experienced staff who have been working with us.
+Our company must protect our employees to allow us to start operations again as soon as possible, with the same experienced staff who have been working with us.
 Also, every booking incurs fees which are non-refundable.
 For these reasons, we are unable to offer a refund.
-We will be providing you the option to change your tour/trek date without paying any penalty to new dates between May 16th to December 31st, 2021.
+We will be providing you the option to change your tour/trek date without paying any penalty to new dates up to December 31st, 2022.

 Read the Terms & Conditions

 You can contact our support team online or over the phone.
-However, we are urging customers whose tours may be impacted to hold off from calling our sales teams unless your tour departs during the months of March and April.
+However, we are urging customers whose tours may be impacted to hold off from calling our sales teams unless your tour departs before July 30.
 Like most countries around the world, this is a difficult time for small businesses in Peru.
 We are grateful for your support through this challenging time, and encourage everyone to be kind to one another while we navigate this global crisis.

 Most of you have only paid your initial deposits for tours and treks with SAM Travel, which is around $200 per person.
 All guests pay the balance of their tour cost when they get to Cusco to start their tour.
-We ask for your patience and hope that you are able to postpone your tour and move it to a later date in 2020 or to 2021.
+We ask for your patience and hope that you are able to postpone your tour and move it to a later date in 2020, 2021 or 2022.

 We have received kind messages from several past and future guests of SAM Travel who have asked how you can help in this time of crisis.
 If you are unable to do your tour, you can donate your deposit to our fund for out-of-work porters and their communities, which are hit hard by the stop in tourism and the devastating landslides of February.
-We will also move your deposit to our new SAM Travel Community Support Fund and will directly send 100% of that deposit to the hardworking people who have been most affected by this global pandemic and economic disaster.
+We will move your deposit to our new SAM Travel Community Support Fund and will directly send 100% of that deposit to the hardworking people who have been most affected by this global pandemic and economic disaster.
 Former guests can send donations through PayPal.

 Machu Picchu was recognized as a World Heritage site by UNESCO in 1983.
 UNESCO has been concerned with the increase of visitors to Machu Picchu within the last few years and worries that these crowds are causing damage.
 They have established new regulations for 2019 to reduce visitor traffic within this archaeological complex.